 University of Glasgow (UofG), Newcastle University (NU), Technical University of Munich (TUM), these are some of the OUs that have partnered SIT.
-Each of these universities have their own student committees to liaise with SIT as well as their OUs on matters pertaining to student welfare to organising events.
+Each of these universities has their own student committees to liaise with SIT as well as their OUs on matters pertaining to student welfare to organising events.

 33) We have our own annual beach event too!

 SIT Beach Fiesta was inaugurated this year as SIT’s first ever beach event.
 Organised by 4 sports clubs, the event included sports such as Frisbee, rugby, soccer and captain’s ball.
-The event is set to be an annual event and set to add new sports in its next edition.
+The event is set to be an annual event and is set to add new sports in its next edition.

 34) Most of us have 2 important Mail accounts

 This is one of the biggest pains for the OU degree students.
-Not only do we have an SIT email account we also have an email account from our OU.
+Not only do we have an SIT email account, we also have an email account from our OU.
 Both emails are equally as important as your SIT professors send their course notes and instructions through the SIT email, while the OU professors send it through the OU account.
 Best to sync your phone with all accounts and let it buzz away.